Stability of Synchronized Motion in Complex Networks: Conclusions and Remarks

 The approach introduced in these notes follows the steps of the Pecora and Carrol analysis, that is, the local stability analysis of the synchronization manifold, but uses various concepts in stability theory, to establish the persistence results for the global synchronization.
+We also left out the treatment when the graph is directed.
+With some extra effort, directed graphs can be treated with similar techniques.
+This case is interesting as some improvements in the graph topology can hinder synchronization \cite{Improving,PRE_Adding}

 \motto{If only I had the theorems!
 Then I should find the proofs easily enough. \\ -- Bernard Riemann}